therealmko/bitcoin-ticker/readme.md

 1. Fork the repository
 2. Create your feature branch (git checkout -b feature/amazing-feature)
+3. Add your changes (git add {file})
-3. Commit your changes (git commit -m 'Add some amazing feature')
+4. Commit your changes (git commit -m 'Add some amazing feature')
-4. Push to the branch (git push origin feature/amazing-feature)
+5. Push to the branch (git push origin feature/amazing-feature)
-5. Open a Pull Request
+6. Open a Pull Request

 ### Resetting the Pico